 4. Point data cloud;

-Basically every point data cloud is good as long as points have dimensional coordinates as a property.
-Sometimes data is in blocks therefore needs to be exploded for usage (example below).
+Basically, every point data cloud is okay to use as long as points have dimensional coordinates as a property.
+Sometimes data is in blocks, therefore, needs to be exploded for usage (example below).

-After using Explode command in AutoCAD, point object appears with 2 attributes next to it.
+After using Explode command in AutoCAD, the point object appears with 2 attributes next to it.

 5. 3D faces;